 ‘Only about five metres,’ Salazar replied.
 ‘I didn’t want my basilisk to drown if she fell in.’
 A wide smile spread over his face.
 ‘It will be cold, though.’

 It seems my anti-Salazar device has come back to bite me.

 The egg screeched all the way to the bridge, drowning out Salazar’s indignant protests.

 Harry stripped off his clothes and dropped into the pool before the vast likeness of Salazar’s face.
-The moment the water covered his ears, choral singing drifted up from the egg in his hands.
+Ice-cold water closed over him and choral singing drifted from the egg in his hands.

 ‘Come seek us where our voices sound.
 We cannot sing above the ground.
 And while you’re searching ponder this; we’ve taken what you’ll sorely miss.
 An hour long you’ll have to look, and to recover what we took, but past an hour, the prospect’s black; too late, it’s gone; it won’t come back.’